Zeinab2000185/ZeinabApp/README.md

 ## Objective

-The objective of this analysis is to explore the relationships and patterns within the dataset to gain insights into the factors that may influence the occurrence of a heart stroke.
-By understanding these factors, we aim to contribute to the development of effective prevention and intervention strategies for cardiovascular health.
+The objective of this analysis is to explore the relationships and patterns within the dataset to gain insights into the factors that may influence the occurrence of a stroke.
+By understanding these factors, we aim to contribute to the development of effective prevention and intervention strategies.

 ## Data Analysis and Visualization